 DIRECTOR OPTIONS.
-The Option Plan also provides for the grant to Directors of the Company an annual grant of a nonqualified option for 1,000 shares on the first business day of each January exercisable at the fair market value of the Company's common stock.
-In addition, the Board of Directors may grant a nonqualified option to a director upon his or her initial election or appointment to the Board of Directors.
+The Option Plan also provides for the grant to Directors of the Company an annual grant of a nonqualified option for 2,000 shares on the first business day of each January exercisable at the fair market value of the Company's common stock.
+In addition, the Board of Directors may grant nonqualified options to a director upon his or her initial election or appointment to the Board of Directors.